Sorry, you need to enable JavaScript to visit this website.

 Anaphylaxis

-Anaphylaxis is a severe, life-threatening allergic reaction caused when the immune system overreacts to a harmless protein, an allergen.
+Anaphylaxis is a severe, life-threatening allergic reaction caused when the immune system overreacts to a usually harmless protein, an allergen.
 The most common allergens that cause anaphylaxis include food and non-food allergens.
 The eight common food allergens that cause anaphylaxis are: tree nuts, peanuts, shellfish, fish, wheat, eggs, milk and soy.
 Non-food allergens include insect stings, latex, medications, and, in rare cases, exercise.

 The smallest amount of allergen can trigger an allergic reaction.
 Allergic reactions are unpredictable and their severity can vary from each episode.
 The only way to prevent an allergic reaction is to completely avoid the allergen.
 Although it may be difficult to do, some effective avoidance measures include reading food labels and staying away from food that contains allergens or food without labels, creating allergen-free zones, washing your hands, and preventing cross-contact by keeping surfaces clean, and thoroughly washing cooking utensils and containers.